Our Technology

 Communicates through cell towers or base stations.

-Ability to send and receive large data messages.
+Ability to send and receive large data messages, suitable for video and audio

 Typical coverage range up to 1km in urban areas and 10km in rural areas.